Unlocking local potential

 TCDS is rooted in its community.
 Its Directors are local residents and those working in many different aspects of life within the local community.
 TCDS and our team and partners have come together to enable the processes connected with the Atmos Totnes initiative, committed to fulfilling the brief of the community.

-The King Edward VI College Site Foundation (known as the Mansion) in Totnes are seeking expressions of interest from organisations interested in renting the Pulse building.
-This is the annex building on the end of the Mansion site that was formerly used by Totnes Progressive School.read more
+The King Edward VI College Site Foundation (known as the Mansion) in Totnes are seeking expressions of interest from organisations interested in renting office space in the building.read more